marcoXbresciani/TKCompanionApp/docs/CONTRIBUTING.md

 See installation instructions at [reuse](https://git.fsfe.org/reuse/tool) repository.

-You might want to also run `npm install -g npm-check-updates` to make the `ncu` tool globally available, to check possible dependencies versions updates.
+You might want to also run `npm outdated` to check possible dependencies versions updates.
-Not much used, though: `npm outdated` is also available as NPM command.

 Please take note of the current status and improve the app code an content based on the